Top 5 Fish Tacos in Brampton

 Here are the top 5 fish tacos in Brampton:

 This legendary ocean-themed bar has been a mainstay in Brampton’s nightlife scene since 1979.
 Even under new ownership, a lavish serving of bronzed tilapia fillets stole the show.
-Two pieces of fish were doused with tomato salsa, crunchy slaw, cilantro/lime aioli, and super-thick fries - albeit frozen - were the perfect accompaniment, only outdone by service at the bar.
+Two pieces of tilapia were doused with tomato salsa, crunchy slaw, cilantro/lime aioli, and super-thick fries - albeit frozen - were the perfect accompaniment, only outdone by service at the bar.

 These unique haddock fish tacos are the bomb!
 Three soft flour tortillas laden with melt-in-your-mouth, beer battered haddock and topped with a very tasty mango salsa, Carve’s fish tacos are truly delicious.
 The sweet mango combined with the citrus makes for a salsa you will be craving after you leave.
 All three tacos come on a fun skewer, too, which makes for an interesting presentation.
 If you’re looking for a quick bite of some delicious fish tacos crafted from scratch, take the time for visit Carve in downtown Brampton for sure!
 Bonus: get a side of parm or yam fries for about $5 for one of those bowls back there.